Updated April 28, 2022

 How to Decide if a High-Yield Checking Account is Right for You

-When deciding on the best account for your unique financial situation, you'll want to take into account a number of factors.
+When deciding on the best account for your unique financial situation, you'll want to take into account several factors.
 These include:

 • Do you meet the monthly requirements?
-Most high-yield checking accounts have requirements to receive the maximum APY.
-They may require you make a certain number of debit card purchases and/or have a certain amount in direct deposits per month.
+Most high-yield checking accounts may require you to make a certain number of debit card purchases and/or have a certain amount in direct deposits per month.
 Make sure it's reasonable for you to meet these requirements.

 • How much do you have saved?
 While earning a high yield is great, most offer much lower rates once you have a big balance.
-Granted, most people don't need a lot of money in their checking account — and additional savings can be placed in a high-yield savings account or a long-term investment vehicle like bonds.
+You may also want to place your additional savings in a high-yield savings account or a long-term investment vehicle like bonds.

 • Can you link a high-yield savings account?
-Once your maximum balance is exceeded, can you transfer funds into a linked high-yield savings account that will still earn considerable interest, such as with Devon Bank?
+Once you have reached your maximum balance, check if you can transfer funds into a linked high-yield savings account that will still earn considerable interest.

 • Are you a disciplined spender?
 One risk with checking accounts versus savings accounts, CDs, or bonds is the temptation to overspend without the need to transfer funds or have a waiting period before using money with your debit card.

-High-yield checking accounts are a little-known investment option in the financial world where everyday people can potentially grow their savings faster than inflation in a low-risk environment.
+High-yield checking accounts are a little-known deposit option in the financial world where everyday people can somehow grow their balances to keep up with inflation in a low-risk environment.

-Make note that APY rates are variable and can change quickly, so be sure to double-check the current rate before opening an account and read the fine print.
+APY rates are variable and can change quickly, so make sure to double-check the current rate before opening an account and read the fine print.

 References